-Before joining CADMATIC, Timo had no idea how code was written “in the wild”, so he was excited to learn how real software development works.
-One of his first impressions upon starting the summer job was that CADMATIC was a place where everyone was very focussed on and passionate about their work.
+Before joining Cadmatic, Timo had no idea how code was written “in the wild”, so he was excited to learn how real software development works.
+One of his first impressions upon starting the summer job was that Cadmatic was a place where everyone was very focused on and passionate about their work.

 “There were no ball pits or bean bag chairs.
 The quality of the software products was clearly the centre of attention.”